Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Introduction

 \subsection{Contributions}

-We propose a novel approach to MIMO channel data generation, which is \textit{diffusion model-based \ac{CSI} augmentation}.
-Our approach uses a small number of true $\textbf{H}$ measurements to generate a much larger set of augmented channel samples using a diffusion model.
+We propose a novel approach to MIMO channel data generation, which is \textit{diffusion model-based CSI augmentation}.
+Our approach uses a small number of true $\mathbf{H}$ measurements to generate a much larger set of augmented channel samples using a diffusion model.
 Our approach specifically draws inspiration from diffusion autoencoders \cite{pre:22}, considering the user's position as a conditional input and employing a diffusion model as the decoder.
-We combine classifier guidance \cite{classifierguide} and the \ac{DDIM} framework \cite{DDIM}, capturing the relationship between the user's position and its MIMO channel matrix.
+We combine classifier guidance \cite{classifierguide} and the denoising diffusion implicit models (DDIM) framework \cite{DDIM}, capturing the relationship between the user's position and its MIMO channel matrix.
 Our main contributions can be summarized as follows.

-\textbf{Position-based generative models for channel data prediction.} This work leverages a conditional diffusion model to capture the MIMO channel distribution and predicts the expected channel data for a specific \ac{UE} location, conditioned on the desired position.
-The sparse beamspace domain channel is used by applying a \ac{DFT}, which we found to be crucial for the diffusion model to capture the distribution.
+\textbf{Position-based generative models for channel data prediction.} This paper is, to the best of our knowledge, the first to explicitly \emph{condition on the UE position} to generate channel samples.
+More specifically, our method employs a conditional diffusion model \cite{classifierguide} to learn the MIMO channel distribution and predict the expected channel data at a desired user equipment (UE) location.
+Furthermore, we apply a discrete Fourier transform (DFT) to obtain the beamspace representation of the channel, which we find crucial for enabling the diffusion model to accurately capture the underlying distribution.
+By leveraging position-based data augmentation, our approach differs from methods sampling channels under a specific distribution, producing a broader coverage set of channel samples and thereby improving the diversity of training data more suited for downstream tasks.

+\textbf{Necessity of the Diffusion Model Framework.} Our experiments show that when the training and test distributions are the same, supervised training using the same backbone structure can yield good results.
+However, when the distributions differ, only the diffusion model framework—which captures the probability distribution—works effectively.

-\textbf{Validation of the proposed dataset augmentation method in wireless communication tasks.} Our experiments demonstrate the effectiveness of augmented datasets across two important wireless communication tasks: compressing \ac{CSI} feedback in massive MIMO systems using CRNet \cite{CRNet}, and site-specific grid-free beam adaptation \cite{heng:23}.
+\textbf{Validation of the proposed dataset augmentation method in wireless communication tasks.} Our experiments demonstrate the effectiveness of augmented datasets across two important wireless communication tasks: compressing CSI feedback in massive MIMO systems using CRNet \cite{CRNet}, and site-specific grid-free beam adaptation \cite{heng:23}.
 The results indicate that diffusion model-based augmentation outperforms other methods with few measurements, and achieves comparable performance to true channel data.